syncthing/docs/rest/db-completion-get.rst

   The ability to aggregate multiple folders by leaving out the folder ID.
   Querying data for the local device by leaving out the device ID.
 Returning the ``globalItems`` counter in the response.

+.. versionadded:: 1.20.0

+  Indication whether the remote device has accepted the folder (shares it with us) as well.
+The ``accepted`` field is meaningless for aggregated responses.